heliolinx/heliolinx/README.md

 **Maximum Great Circle Residual** `-maxGCR`: This parameter takes effect only in cases where `make_tracklets` detects overlapping pairs that might indicate more than two detections of the same object, and hence attempts to construct a 'tracklet' with more than two detections.
 It attempts to fit such a candidate tracklet using a Great Circle trajectory on the sky, at constant angular velocity.
 If the RMS residual from this Great Circle fit is less than the value specified (in units of arcseconds), the tracklet is considered valid and the pairs are merged.
 If the residual is too high, the tracklet is considered invalid and its constituent pairs are written to the output file individually.
 Note that unlimited sharing of detections between different pairs is allowed, but tracklets are entirely exclusive.
 In other words, if a set of detections are found to make up a valid tracklet, none of them will be included in any other pair (or tracklet).
 The maximum Great Circle residual defaults to 0.5 arcsec.
 For surveys with 1-2 arcsecond pixels, larger values up to 2 arcseconds can be reasonable.
 If for some reason it is desired that **only pairs** should be generated (no tracklets with more than two points), one way of ensuring this is to set the maximum Great Circle residual to an unreasonably small value such as 0.0001 arcseconds.

+**Maximum non-exclusive tracklet length** `-max_netl`: For tracklets with only two detections (i.e., pairs), `make_tracklets` always allows unlimited overlap.
+In other words, a given detection can be paired with an unlimited number of other detections, and each such pairing will be passed to `heliolinc` as a distinct tracklet to be considered.
+However, by default `make_tracklets` does not extend this allowance of overlap to tracklets with more than two points.
+If a tracklet is constructed with three or more points lying along a consistent Great Circle trajectory, `make_tracklets` does not allow any of these points to be included in a different pair or tracklet.
+This default behavior was chosen because some of our test data included tracklets with very large numbers (~60) distinct detections.
+If such a long tracklet is non-exclusive, there are 1770 possible distinct two-point subtracklets, 34220 three-point subtracklets, and 487635 four-point subtracklets -- a time-consuming and utterly useless computational task for `heliolinc`, since the single 60-point tracklet encodes all the relevant information with higher precision.

+Clearly, a 60-point tracklet has to be exclusive.
+But making three-point or four-point tracklets non-exclusive is not necessarily such a bad idea.
+For example, a non-exclusive three-point tracklet has only three possible sub-tracklets, each with two points -- and a non-exclusive four-point tracklet has only ten possible sub-tracklets (6 with two points and 4 with three points).
+The `-max_netl` parameter enables the user to instruct `make_tracklets` to accept such overlapping tracklets (using, respectively, -max_netl 3 or -max_netl 4).
+The point is that there really can exist crossing or overlapping tracklets, and it can be worthwhile to incur some amount of duplication in the simpler cases in order to avoid missing them.
+In tests on simulated data, going from the default (`-max_netl` 2) to `-max_netl` 4 increased the completeness of the `heliolinc` suite as a whole from 98.52% to 98.70%.
+This was for LSST data, where the aim is only two images per field per night -- meaning that 4-point tracklets are relatively rare.
+The gain might be considerably larger for a survey taking more image per field per night.

 **Minimum number of points in a tracklet** `-mintrkpts`: This defaults to 2, and values smaller than 2 are of course meaningless.
 Any value larger than 2 disallows pairs, and will in general greatly reduce the size of the output 'pair file' and hence the runtime of `heliolinc` when this file is used as input.
 In the context of LSST, the `heliolinc` suite of programs is explicitly designed to enable multi-night linking of pairs, and setting the `-mintrkpts` to 3 or 4 is self-defeating.
 For surveys or data sets that have more than two images per field per night, however, such settings can greatly reduce the number of candidate objects, the resulting `heliolinc` runtimes, and the purity of the output.

 **Minimum angular velocity** `-minvel`: This is the minimum angular velocity, in degrees per day, for a valid pair or tracklet.
 It defaults to zero, but can be used to exclude extremely slow-moving candidate detections.
 One reason you might want to do this is if you find that vast numbers of spurious slow-moving candidates are being produced due to false-positive detections caused by stationary stars.
 As with the minimum time interval, however, the minimum arc length (see below) may provide a better way to achieve the same effect.